damosull/playwright-1/notes/02-cli-options.md

 - `--headed` _- run in headed mode_
 - `--browser=firefox` _- run in specific browser_
 - `--browser=all` _- run in all browsers_
-- `npx playwright test tests/example.spec.ts` _- path to your test_
+- `npx playwright test tests/example.spec.ts` _- specify the path to your test_